 Because it is a peripheral arterial vasodilator, it acts immediately on vascular smooth muscle, decreasing peripheral vascular resistance and consequently blood pressure.

-It can also dilate the coronary arteries and arterioles, thereby decreasing total peripheral resistance.
+It can also dilate the coronary arteries and arterioles, decreasing total peripheral resistance.

-This drug is indicated for the treatment of coronary diseases such as chronic stable angina (due to physical or emotional stress) and vasospastic angina (Prinzmetal’s angina or variant angina) and in the management of arterial hypertension .
+This drug is indicated to treat coronary diseases such as chronic stable angina (due to physical or emotional stress), vasospastic angina (Prinzmetal’s angina or variant angina), and arterial management hypertension.

-In older adults, the first doses should be 2.5 mg once a day, adjusting the dose every seven to fourteen days, depending on the patient’s responses and tolerance.
+The first doses should be 2.5 mg once a day in older adults, adjusting the dose every seven to fourteen days, depending on the patient’s responses and tolerance.

-If the goal of blood pressure is not reached after 4 weeks, it rises to 5 mg, in children under 6 years, the starting dose is 0.05-0.1 mg / kg / day.
+If the blood pressure goal is not reached after four weeks, it rises to 5 mg; in children under six years, the starting dose is 0.05-0.1 mg/kg/day.

-Increasing after a week of starting the treatment, little by little at a maximum dose of 0.6 mg / kg / day.
+It increases after a week of starting the treatment, little by little, at a maximum dose of 0.6 mg/kg/day.

-In order to remember your administration, it can be administered at the same time every day.
+Remember your administration; it can be administered simultaneously every day.

-Amlodipine is generally very well tolerated in doses that do not exceed 10 mg / day.
+Amlodipine is generally well-tolerated in doses that do not exceed 10 mg/day.

 Mild adverse reactions have been reported almost always linked with peripheral vasodilatory effects of this drug.